yusukekagawa0417/freemarket_sample_55c/README.md

 - has_one :address, dependent: :destroy
 - has_many :items, dependent: :destroy
+- has_many :receipts, dependent: :destroy
 - has_many :likes, dependent: :destroy
 - has_many :messages, dependent: :destroy
-- has_manu :evaluations, dependent: :destroy
+- has_many :evaluations, dependent: :destroy

 ### addressesテーブル